Romii646/schoolProjects/README.md

 # schoolProjects
-These files are from school assigned projects.
+These files are from school assigned projects from COP-2335-70B C++ Advance.